RECCO® Ski Technology Explained

 Ski resorts and mountain rescue teams carry the RECCO® detectors, which send out a search signal.
 Whereas the RECCO® reflectors worn by skiers, bounce back a directional signal that directs the rescuer straight to the reflector.
 Unlike other technologies, multiple RECCO® reflectors on a person can improve detection.

-If you’re wearing a RECCO® reflector, you don’t to do anything to activate it.
-In an avalanche a signal is sent out and when a RECCO® reflector is detected it sends a signal back to the rescuer so they can locate the person who is trapped.
+If you’re wearing a RECCO® reflector, you don’t need to do anything to activate it.
+The technology is a two-part system, the detector sends out a directional radar signal like the beam of a flash light.
+Once the beam of the signal hits the RECCO reflector the signal is echoed back and directs the rescuer to your location.
 Wearing multiple reflectors in your clothing (for example both jacket AND salopettes) can improve detection.

 Though one warning...